greenkidneybean/greenkidneybean.github.io/README.md

 1. (Optional) Use the Jupyter notebooks or python scripts in the `markdown_generator` folder to generate markdown files for publications and talks from a TSV file.

 See more info at https://academicpages.github.io/

+# Notes
+- modifying the "about.md" page as a single cv, located in "_pages"
+- turned off all tabs in "data/navigation.yml"